-The grey rebel paused and glanced over his shoulder with a small, curious smile.
+The rebel paused and glanced over his shoulder with a small, curious smile.
 "Yeah?"

 Will stared into Samael's eyes for a moment, then blurted: "I have an inventory count scheduled at ten hours after sundown.
 If you're free...you could..."

-"I'll be there, Will," the rebel interrupted gently, smiling warmly again and then winking.
+"I'll be there, Will," Samael interrupted gently, smiling warmly again and then winking.
 "Now, get back to bein' the bureaucrat."
 His tone carried just enough of a teasing lilt that Will couldn't help but smile faintly in return, before he quickly straightened his features as Samael tapped the button for the door.
-"Thanks for the information, Corporal Barnes!" the grey chupadore announced loudly, stepping through the threshold after the door slid open.
+"Thanks for the information, Corporal Barnes!" he announced loudly, stepping through the threshold after the door slid open.
 "I'll be sure to keep it in mind."

 Will gave his companion one last longing glance before he forced a stony expression, saluting briefly.
 "Of course, Specialist Holmes," he replied mildly.
 "Don't be late to the meeting."

 Samael avoided casting any affectionate looks back at Barnes -- for good reason, too, as he nearly bumped into a rather bedraggled Private Jacobs in the hallway.
-The towering soldier peered into Barnes's room, only to quickly salute when the corporal offered him a dry glare.
+The massive soldier leaned down to peer into Barnes's room, only to quickly salute when the corporal offered him a dry glare.
 "S-Sir!"

 "On your way, Private," Barnes grumbled, keeping his composure surprisingly intact before slamming the button to close his door once again.

 Samael smiled to himself -- at least Barnes had a few more minutes to get himself back into shape for the briefing with the sergeant.
 "Big man Jacobs!
-I'm surprised you're on your paws!" he announced, slapping the enormous soldier's chest plate with a grin.
+I'm surprised you're on your feet!" he announced, slapping the soldier's chest plate with a grin.